NuodiLiu/fs_marking/README.md

 > "The Australian White Ibis (Threskiornis molucca) is a distinctive bird species..."

 It checks the following:
+(4 and 5 is making sure the picture doesn't look weird)

 1. **The picture must be anchored to the correct paragraph**
    - Uses fuzzy match to find the correct paragraph.